ericoh17/RRCME/README.md

 full_dat$x[full_dat$randomized == TRUE] <- valid_subset$x
 ```

-Set the sampling scheme for the validation subset:
+Set the sampling scheme for the validation subset
 ('srs' for simple random sampling and
-'cc' for case-cohort sampling)
+'cc' for case-cohort sampling):
 ```R
 sampling_scheme <- "srs"
 #sampling_scheme <- "cc"
 ```

-## Running RC
+## Run RC

+The function to run RC is the `r FitRCModel` function.
+We obtain standard errors by calling the `r boot` function with the
+`r RunRCBootstrap` function.

 ```R
 RC_fit <- FitRCModel(valid_subset, full_dat, sampling_scheme)